ProtoSchool/Denver/CODE_OF_CONDUCT.md

-# ProtoSchool Denver Contributor Covenant Code of Conduct
+# ProtoSchool Denver Code of Conduct

 ## Our Pledge